centic9/git-ftp-ppa/man/git-ftp.1.md

 # IGNORING FILES TO BE SYNCED

 Add patterns to `.git-ftp-ignore` and all matching file names will be ignored.
-The patterns are interpreted as shell glob patterns.
+The patterns are interpreted as shell glob patterns since version 1.1.0.
+Before version 1.1.0, patterns were interpreted as regular expressions.
+Here are some glob pattern examples:

-For example, ignoring everything in a directory named `config`:
+Ignoring everything in a directory named `config`:

 	config/*